NUbots/NUbots/modules/input/LinuxCamera/README.md

 ## Consumes

-* `messages::Configuration<LinuxCameraStreamer>` from the config system to set camera parameters.
+* `message::Configuration<LinuxCameraStreamer>` from the config system to set camera parameters.

 ## Emits

-* `messages::Image` for each frame of video retrieved from the camera.
+* `message::Image` for each frame of video retrieved from the camera.

 ## Configuration